adesh9199/adesh9199/README.md

 - 🌱 I’m currently learning more about advanced React.
 - 👯 I’m looking to collaborate on web development projects and startups.
 - 💬 Ask me about anything related to web development or competitive coding.
-- ⚡ Fun fact: I have a 1835 rating on LeetCode and 5-star in C++ on HackerRank.
+- ⚡ Fun fact: I have a 1835 rating on LeetCode.

 <img align="right" src="https://octodex.github.com/images/welcometocat.png" width="300">